manwar/theweeklychallenge/content/blog/cpan-graphql.md

 1) [**Mojo meets GraphQL**](/blog/mojo-meets-graphql)
 2) [**DBIx::Class and GraphQL**](/blog/dbic-graphql)

 In the first post, I used a plain `hash` as mock data store.
-In the second, I upgrade to a real `database` using a `DBIx::Class` layer.
+In the second, I upgraded to a real `database` using a `DBIx::Class` layer.

 It was a big improvement, but there were still a lot of moving parts scattered all over the place.